I used to be an arrogant nagger. I loved to fight with my wife mercilessly. But then, the tables turned.

 - Don’t be afraid.
 Don't fear the anger itself.
-Know that the anger stems from a general lack of real power.
+Know that anger stems from a general lack of real power.
 Often, it's because one doesn't have control over one’s situation.
-It helps to look at it as a baby’s cry, rather than as a lion’s roar.
+It helps to look at it as a baby’s cry, rather than a lion’s roar.

 - Reflect on your actions.
 Think about whether you played any role in triggering this anger.
 It pays to be honest with yourself here.
-If you did play a role escalating the conflict, this will require an approach of taking ownership of your actions and maybe apologizing for them if the situation calls for it.
+If you did play a role in escalating the conflict, this will require an approach of taking ownership of your actions and maybe apologizing for them if the situation calls for it.
 However if you didn't contribute to his anger, then your priority shifts to showing him where he misunderstood you, but not now.

 - Know that anger is a habit.
 Many times, a man's anger is simply a condition—a habit triggered by the most trivial events.
 It’s not your fault that he has a short fuse, no matter how he may try to unintentionally (or intentionally) brainwash you into believing so.
-His words and actions are his own responsibilities, so never take blame for what he does or says.
+His words and actions are his own responsibilities, so never take the blame for what he does or says.

-- Don't try to take the reigns.
+- Don't try to take the reins.
 Don't try to control your husband's anger.
 First things first with this, don't focus on trying to change him, because you can't.
 Only he can.
 All you can do is control how you react to it and what it does to you on your end.
-In other words, he can spit fire but you can shield yourself from letting it burn you.
+In other words, he can spit fire, but you can shield yourself from letting it burn you.

 - Humor is your best protector.
 When you're in a serious moment of witnessing your husband's anger, remember that laughter is the best medicine for both you and him.
 Think about some things that make you laugh.
-Here, I'll share with you one of my favorite jokes ever: "God created a man and said to him: 'Listen, I gave you two wonderful organs that will give you ability to think and benefit the world with: a brain and a penis.
+Here, I'll share with you one of my favorite jokes ever: "God created a man and said to him: 'Listen, I gave you two wonderful organs that will give you the ability to think and benefit the world with: a brain and a penis.
 But I have to admit there could be a design flaw.
 Very likely, there will not be enough blood flow to share between them at the same time.'"

 - Don't put fuel into the fire.
 Anger has an important trait: it’s temporary.
 So let him be angry by himself and know that he will calm down eventually.
 If you put more fire into his fire, it may last for more hours or even days than it normally would have.
 Remember, his anger will pass but what you say to each other while arguing in the heat of the moment may leave scars forever.